astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 )
 ```

 All extract functions for different APIs are located in [`include/tasks/extract.py`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/include/tasks/extract.py).
 They follow the general structure shown in the `extract_spaceflight_api` function below.
-A get request is posted to the API endpoint for article metadata after a the provided start time and the response is transformed into a list of dictionaries, each containing the information for one news article.
+A GET request is posted to the API endpoint for article metadata after a the provided start time and the response is transformed into a list of dictionaries, each containing the information for one news article.

 ```python
 def extract_spaceflight_api(published_at_gte, limit=10, skip_on_error=False):